Buzzvil/buzzscreen-sdk-publisher/docs/ADVANCED-USAGE_EN.md

 #### Slider
 Slider is an independent view from lock screen, so two more steps are required in order to connect it to the lock screen.

 - Set up listeners for the slider through `Slider.setLeftOnSelectListener()` and `Slider.setRightOnSelectListener()`.
-Please call either the unlock function or the landing function depending on the sliding direction.
+Please call either the unlock method or the landing method inside the callbacks accordingly.
-- It is necessary to change the slide points in accordance with the campaign type when a different campaign is called.
-Please find `onCurrentCampaignUpdated()`, a function in the activity called at the point of campaign change, and call `Slider.setLeftText()` and `Slider.setRightText()`.
+- It is necessary to change the slide points in accordance with the campaign when the current campaign is updated.
+Please find `onCurrentCampaignUpdated()`, a function in the activity called at the point of campaign change, and call `Slider.setLeftText()` and `Slider.setRightText()` using the information of the current campaign.

 #### Clock
-The `onTimeUpdated` function in your `BaseLockerActivity` is called every minute when it is updated.
+The `onTimeUpdated` function in your `BaseLockerActivity` is called every minute.
 Override the fuction to update time-related information such as time, am/pm, date, etc, by using the parameters passed in the fuction.

 > **Note** - It is required to override `onCurrentCampaignUpdated` and `onTimeUpdated` in your lock screen activity.
-Otherwise errors may occur.
+Otherwise errors will occur.
 Please refer to **CustomLockerActivity.java** in the sample for more detailed implementation examples.

 #### Additional Feature